-Built in 1889, Zoo Atlanta is one of the oldest established recreational facilities in Atlanta.
-It bears the distinction of having achieved 110 years of continuous operation in the same facility.
-Each year, nearly one million visitors pass through the gates of Zoo Atlanta making it the most visited nonprofit attraction in the city.
-In 1985, almost one hundred years later, the Authority entered into an agreement with the City of Atlanta and Fulton County to equip, maintain, and operate the Zoo.
-The agreement also positioned the Authority to make additions, deletions, and modifications to the lease agreement and to issue revenue bonds to finance improvements.
+Built in 1889, Zoo Atlanta is one of the oldest established recreational facilities in Atlanta and bears the distinction of having achieved 125 years of continuous operation in the same facility.
+Each year, nearly one million visitors pass through the gates of Zoo Atlanta, making it the most visited nonprofit attraction in the city.

 Notable Facts about Zoo Atlanta: